 Depending on the circumstances and your criminal record, you could also face a felony offense that carries years in prison.
 Do not take chances with this kind of arrest.
 You need to fight the charge, and the Los Angeles possession of methamphetamine defense attorneys at Simmrin Law Group can help.

 Methamphetamine is a stimulant.
 It gives you the sense of speeding up your body and mind, and it raises your metabolism.
-Originally, methamphetamine or “meth” was legal for many uses, including helping truck drivers stay alert—but that was a long time ago.
-It is now considered to be both dangerous and highly addictive.
-It has become a controlled substance under federal law, making it illegal to possess it in most cases.
-Meth is also called speed, crystal, blow, tina, crank, ice and glass.
+Originally, methamphetamine (or “meth”) was legal for many uses, including helping truck drivers stay alert, but that was long ago.

-Drugs containing methamphetamine are still legally prescribed, although it’s rare, for two main conditions:
+Drugs containing methamphetamine are still legally prescribed, although rarely, for two main conditions:

-In its street form, meth can come as a powder, pills or its crystal form, which resembles large crystals of salt.
-Different forms can be injected, snorted or smoked in a pipe.
+In its street form, meth can come as a powder, pills, or crystal form, which resembles large salt crystals.
+Different forms can be injected, snorted, or smoked in a pipe.
 It is one of the less expensive street drugs available, meaning that many people get arrested for it.

-Possessing methamphetamine without a legal reason is usually a misdemeanor under California’s Health & Safety Code Section 11377.
-A legal reason would mean having a valid prescription, or working as a doctor, pharmacist, or medical company that is licensed to possess or dispense it.
+Possessing methamphetamine without a legal basis is usually a misdemeanor under California’s Health and Safety Code (CHSC) § 11377.
+A legal basis would mean having a valid prescription or working as a doctor, pharmacist, or medical company licensed to possess or dispense it.

 In some cases, methamphetamine possession can become a felony.
 This is usually when:

 - You have a prior conviction for a crime, or